 - Determine the appropriate scale for the measurements you have collected.
 The maximum value will be the largest subtotal from step 5.
 (If you will do optional steps 8 and 9 below, the maximum value will be the sum of all subtotals from step 5.)
 Mark the scale on the left side of the chart.

-- Calculate and draw cumulative sums: Add the subtotals for the first and second categories, and place a dot above the second bar indicating that sum.
+- Calculate and draw cumulative sums: add the subtotals for the first and second categories, and place a dot above the second bar indicating that sum.
 To that sum add the subtotal for the third category, and place a dot above the third bar for that new sum.
 Continue the process for all the bars.
 Connect the dots, starting at the top of the first bar.
-The last dot should reach 100 percent on the right scale.
+The last dot should reach 100% on the right scale.

 Note: Steps 8 and 9 are optional but are useful for analysis and communication.